vlcpenguin/yt2rss/README.md

 # yt2rss
-1 Line bash script to get the RSS feed of a channel with just its name
+Basic Bash script to get the RSS feed of a channel with just its name

 # Installation
 ```sh